tbytnero/Bytnerowicz-Funk-Menge-Perakis-Wolf-Fixer-Leaf-Traits/README.md

 R scripts and data to recreate analyses and figures for:

-Bytnerowicz et al. "Nitrogen-fixing trees are not different than non-fixing trees in how photosynthesis and water use efficiency scale with leaf nitrogen, but they have more nitrogen"
+Bytnerowicz et al. "Nitrogen-fixing trees are not different than non-fixing trees in how photosynthesis and water use efficiency scale with leaf nitrogen, but they have higher leaf nitrogen"

 ________________________________________________________________________________________________________________________________________________________________________
 There are two R scripts: